FluffySnowman/fluffysnowman.github.io/_posts/2022-04-19-the-hackers-maual.markdown

 Airmon-ng will check if the wireless adapter is already in monitor mode and if it is it will kill it.
 Then it will start the adapter in monitor mode.

-If you receive any errors with these commands feel free to leave a comment asking for help with your error in a screenshot and I will try my best to help :)
+If you receive any errors with these commands feel free to leave a comment asking for help with your error in a screenshot and I will try my best to help :) [leave a comment](#comments-section)

 So now we have our wireless card in monitor mode.
 Time to scan for some networks!
 The command airodump-ng will scan for wireless networks around you.
 But you will have to specify a wireless network interface for it to scan with.